 The Truth About Drying Out and Peaking For Contest Day

-Nothing looks more beautiful and sexy than a figure athlete that has trained hard, dieted smart and approached peak week properly, hitting her mark to display full muscle bellies with sweet definition.
+Nothing looks more beautiful and sexy than an athlete who has trained hard, dieted smart and approached peak week properly, hitting the mark to display full muscle bellies with sweet definition.

 There is a path on peaking for contest day.
 You see, many people may tell you that peak week is a myth or it’s about dehydration.
 Nothing, and I do mean NOTHING, could be further from the truth.